Where's the beef? Not at Benny's Burgers

 “We realized there’s a lack of vegan street food in Halifax,” says O’Toole.
 He adds that there are some great “clean eating” and raw options out there, that’s not always what people are looking for—particularly if they’re hungover.

 O’Toole has had an interest in cooking since he was a kid, and he’s held a couple different jobs in the food industry.
 He already owns one food truck, Benny’s Ice Cream, which he started six years ago.
 That’s where he initially hired Zwicker.
-O’Toole starting to roll out vegan options through that business as well.
+O’Toole 's starting to roll out vegan options through that business as well.

 “People around here actually do want this stuff, but you don’t really know it because you just see meat everywhere,” says Zwicker.